nanopack/redd/README.md

 - vxlan-interface

 #### pidfile
 Path to file where a pidfile is stored.
+Defaults to "/var/run/vtep.pid".
 #### daemonize
 Start up as a daemonized background process.
 Options are "yes" and "no".
+Defaults to "no".
 #### loglevel
 How much output to the log file.
 Options are "debug", "verbose", "notice", and "warning".
+Defaults to "notice".
 #### logfile
 Path to file where to output logs.
+Outputs to stdout if empty.
+Defaults to stdout.
 #### syslog-enabled
 Send logs to syslog.
 Options are "yes" and "no".
+Defaults to "no".
 #### syslog-ident
 Identifier string for syslog.
+Defaults to "vtep".
 #### syslog-facility
 Syslog facility to use.
 Options are "USER", "LOCAL0", "LOCAL1", "LOCAL2", "LOCAL3", "LOCAL4", "LOCAL5", "LOCAL6", and "LOCAL7".
+Defaults to "LOCAL0".
 #### port
 Port for the API to listen to.
+Defaults to "4470".
 #### bind
 IP address for the API to bind to.
+Defaults to "0.0.0.0".
 #### timeout
 API timeout.
+Defaults to infinite.
 #### routing-enabled
 Enable the routing of packets.
 Options are "yes" and "no".
+Defaults to "yes".
 #### udp-listen-address
 IP address for unicast packets to send / receive from.
+Defaults to "localhost".
 #### udp-recv-buf
 Receive buffer size.
+Defaults to "114688".
 #### udp-send-buf
 Send buffer size.
+Defaults to "114688".
 #### save-path
 Path to directory to save data for IPs and host nodes.
+Defaults to "/var/db/vtep/".
 #### vxlan-name
 Name of the vxlan interface.
+Defaults to "vxlan0".
 #### vxlan-vni
 Virtual network identifier for the vxlan interface.
+Defaults to "1".
 #### vxlan-group
 Multicast address for the vxlan interface.
+Defaults to "239.0.0.1".
 #### vxlan-port
 Port to configure the vxlan driver to use.
+Defaults to "8472".
 #### vxlan-interface
 Physical interface to send vxlan traffic over.
+Defaults to "eth0".